 If you notice any of these happening in your child’s life, take it seriously, have a discussion with your child, and be ready to take action to seek help:

-- mental illness/depression (frequent sadness and feelings of hopelessness/helplessness)
+- depression/anxiety (frequent sadness and feelings of hopelessness/helplessness)

-- bullying, peer or social pressure, public humiliation or rejection
+- bullying, peer or social pressure, or public humiliation

 - major loss like a death or break-up and/or exposure to violence